What You Need to Know About Beneficial Ownership Reporting

 Companies existing before January 1, 2024 will have to file their initial Beneficial Ownership Information report by January 1, 2025.

-Companies created after January 1, 2024 will be given 30 days after creation to file initial BOI reports.
+Companies created on or after January 1, 2024 will be given 30 days after creation to file initial BOI reports.

 What Are the Penalties For Non-Compliance?

-Business owners face two years of jail time and upwards of $10,000 in fines for willful non-compliance with beneficial ownership reporting requirements under the Corporate Transparency Act.
+Business owners can face civil penalties of $500 per day, and criminal penalties of up to $10,000 in fines and/or two years of jail time for willful non-compliance with beneficial ownership reporting requirements under the Corporate Transparency Act.

 When deciding where to form your company, consider that Delaware has advantages over your home state that may benefit you.
 Go